canonical/vanilla-framework/templates/docs/patterns/images.md

 View example of image with a caption
 </a></div>

+## Media element with spacing

+Adds 0.5rem of spacing to the top of a media element.

+<div class="embedded-example"><a href="/docs/examples/patterns/image/spacing/" class="js-example">
+View example of media element with spacing
+</a></div>

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.